Articles

 5. Cucumber

-Foods to Avoid That Make Gas and Bloating Worse
+Foods That Cause Gas and Bloating

 1. Legumes

-Legumes are notorious for causing gas and bloating.
-They are high in FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols), which are short-chain carbohydrates that are difficult to digest.
+These are short-chain carbohydrates that are difficult to digest.
 Because they are extremely hard for your body to break down, they get fermented by your gut bacteria and produce a significant amount of gas.
-I recommend getting rid of legumes for a number of reasons, especially if you have an autoimmune disease.
+I recommend getting rid of legumes for a number of reasons, especially if you have an autoimmune disease.=

 2. Gluten

-Abdominal pain, bloating, and excessive gas after eating gluten could be a sign of celiac disease or non-celiac gluten sensitivity.
-However, studies show that even non-celiac patients who are given gluten experience significantly more gas, bloating, and other digestive symptoms than those who receive a placebo.12 One possible reason for this is that foods containing gluten can cause leaky gut.
-Leaky gut can manifest as a number of digestive symptoms, including bloating, constipation, and diarrhea.
+Signs of celiac disease or non-celiac gluten sensitivity include abdominal bloating, pain and excessive gas after eating gluten.
+However, studies show that even non-celiac patients who are given gluten experience significantly more gas, bloating, and other digestive symptoms than those who receive a placebo.
+(12)

 3. Dairy

-Dairy is one of the worst offenders when it comes to bloating and gas.
-Seventy-five percent of the population is unable to break down lactose, the sugar found in milk and other dairy products.
-This is due to a deficiency in lactase, the enzyme that digests lactose, otherwise known as lactose intolerance.
-Because of this, lactose ends up being fermented in your gut, leading to bloating, gas, diarrhea, and abdominal pain.
+Dairy is one of the worst offenders for bloating and gas.
+Seventy-five percent of the population cannot break down lactose, the sugar found in milk and other dairy products.

 4. Nightshades